Almost everyone experiences back or neck pain at some point. Your specific symptoms depend on the cause, location, and severity of the problem.

 - Reduced flexibility in your back

-Diagnosing back and neck pain
+Conditions that cause back and neck pain

 When you’re in pain, it’s hard to focus on anything else.
 At AHN’s Spine Center, you’ll get a prompt appointment with one of our specialists.
 Our physicians first ask you about your medical history and perform a physical examination, checking your flexibility, walking abilities, and muscle strength and reflexes.
 This evaluation helps us determine the source and cause of your symptoms.